mcelayir/mcelayir.github.io/_posts/2019-05-31-sbt-circleci-integration.markdown

 <img src="https://s3.eu-central-1.amazonaws.com/tutorial.assets/circleci/circleci-workflow-build.png"
      alt="Workflow result"
-     style="float: left; margin-right: 10px;" />
+     style="float: left; margin-right: 10px;  margin-bottom: 10px;" />

 ### Fan in/out workflow example

 You may want to compose your workflow in a way that it will run some jobs sequentially and some jobs in parallel.
-In this case you can take advantage of `Fan In/Out` workflow.
+In this case, you can take advantage of `Fan In/Out` workflow.

 <img src="https://circleci.com/docs/assets/img/docs/fan_in_out.png"
      alt="Workflow result"
-     style="float: left; margin-right: 10px;" />
+     style="float: left; margin-right: 10px;  margin-bottom: 10px;" />

 To be more specific, let's imagine a use case that you want to first compile your project, then run some test in parallel and if all the tests pass successfully, you want to deploy your application.